Try Appolicious and let us know what you think in the comments below.

 The tremendous variety is good news for consumers, but how do you find the best apps for your needs and filter out the junk?
 It’s so out of control that startups and established companies are responding with even more apps – to help you find apps.

-Of the various app-discovery apps listed, we liked Appolicious and Chomp.
-Because Appolicious is affiliated with Yahoo!, it’s able to exploit a great search engine, but it also adds social networking so you can see what apps your friends are using.
-Chomp takes a different approach, and in the YouTube video below, Chomp’s young CEO explains why they developed a proprietary search algorithm specifically for apps.
+Of the various app-discovery apps listed, we liked Appolicious because it is affiliated with Yahoo!, it’s able to exploit a great search engine, and it adds social networking so you can see what apps your friends are using.

 For our test, we used Appolicious to search by keyword and to browse the Health & Fitness category, where we found over 22,000 Health & Fitness apps in the following subcategories.